SergejRuff/Virusparies/README.md

 The "best_query" column shows the number of hits in your samples that match the sequences in the blast database (filtering step of VirusHunter). `VhSumHitsBarplot()` plots the sum of hits ("best_query") for each virus group specified by the ***groupby*** argument.
 The cutoff value is used to filter out observations above the threshold.
 Since the "best_query" column only exists in VirusHunter hittables, this function can only generate plots for VirusHunter hittables.

-The example below shows that a total of 12704 hits exist in our data, but almost 89 % of the hits belong to Hepadna-Nackedna_TP, followed by Anello_ORF1core with 11.24 % and less than 1 % for both Genomo_Rep and Gemini_Rep.
+The example below shows that a total of 12704 hits exist in our data, but almost 89 % of the hits mactch to Hepadna-Nackedna_TP, followed by Anello_ORF1core with 11.24 % and less than 1 % for both Genomo_Rep and Gemini_Rep.

 ``` r